sanieni6/Module_1-Capstone-project/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-+ Add images to the webpage
++ Implement this webpage in a real environment.
-+ Create content for the webpage
++ Conclude all the functionalities of the webpage.
-+ Do the webpage more interactive
++ deploy in a real server

 <p align="right">(<a href="#readme-top">back to top</a>)</p>